-Eden is set to be hit by heavy snow followed by rain over the weekend.
+Eden is set to be hit by heavy snow, ice and rain over the next four days.

 It added: “Outbreaks of rain will spread northeastwards on Saturday, preceded by a spell of snow across parts of northern England and Scotland.